Alt-Merklein/Atlas-shell/Lab1-Guilherme-Alt/README.txt

       file contents are not deleted, just ovewritten.
 If the original contents of the file were "File Contents", the contents after writing to it will be "helloworldnts".

+    - Piping only working on one level, so commands like "/usr/bin/ls | /usr/bin/rev > output.txt" will work, but
+    "/usr/bin/ls | /usr/bin/rev | /usr/bin/rev" will result in an
+    endless waiting for input